 - Account Code Type is "none" for all stations.

+- No stations have assigned mailboxes.

 - The following station features are enabled for all stations:

 - All transient displays

 - Automatic Answer for intercom and outside calls

 - Camp-on indications

 - Camp on to ARS

 - Different alerting and ringback cadences for intercom and outside calls

 - Do-not-disturb

 - Handsfree mode

-- Hunt group replace

-- IC/CO reseize

-- Paging receive

-- Standard tone frequencies

-- System forwarding

-- Off-hook voice announce receive, transmit, and immediate transmit are disabled at all stations. - No keysets have do-not-disturb override enabled. - All stations receive do-not-disturb tones, instead of busy signal. - Redial mode is "last number dialed" at all stations. - The outgoing access number for all stations is trunk group 1. - The transfer recall destination for each station is the station's extension number. - All Standard and Basic keysets are programmed for "standard" speakerphone use. - There is not a message center, alternate message source, or data port extension programmed for any station. - No stations are assigned to hunt groups. - The Alternate Transient Display timer is disabled. - There are no DSS/BLF Units or other devices attached to keysets.
+- Hunt group replace - Paging receive - Standard tone frequencies - System forwarding - Transient call indication on call answer - Off-hook voice announce receive, transmit, and immediate transmit are disabled at all stations. - No keysets have do-not-disturb override enabled. - All stations receive do-not-disturb tones, instead of busy signal. - Redial mode is "last number dialed" at all stations. - There is not an automated attendant, message center, voice mail extension, alternate message source, or data port extension programmed for any station. - The Outgoing access number for all stations is trunk group 1. - The transfer recall destination for each station is the station's extension number. - All Basic and Standard keysets are programmed for "standard" speakerphone use. - No usernames are assigned. - No stations are assigned to hunt groups. - There are two pre-programmed keymaps.
+Key map #1 is for Standard and Executive Keysets.
+Key map #15 is for Basic Keysets.
+When a keyset is plugged in, the system determines which type of keyset it is and assigns the appropriate key map (#1 for Standard/Executive or #15 for Basic). - There are no DSS/BLF Units or other devices attached to keysets.